el-schneider/alpine-mousedrag-plugin/README.md

 An Alpine.js plugin that adds a `x-mousedrag` directive for mouse drag scrolling with inertia.
 The plugin allows you to easily add drag-to-scroll functionality to any scrollable element.

+Since version `0.2.0` the plugin also responds to touches on mobile devices.
+This is enabled by default, and a modifier is not necessary.

 ## Installation

 Install the package via npm: